tempname11/WorkingTitle4/notes/medium_term.md

 - Render passes are not really used, but they should be. :UseRenderPasses
 - Some compute workgroups are size 1 which is not good for perf. :UseComputeLocalSize
 - "lpass" should be split info a few different passes :ManyLights
-- Descriptor pool counts are fixed; can run out of them.
+- Descriptor pool counts are fixed; can run out of them. :FixedDescriptorPool
 - Uploader seems very rushed, need to come back to it from a performance perspective
 - Also need automatic GPU memory region compacting
 - Also need multi-alloc-like capability for `allocator`